 Since September 1, 2023 an area of the beach in Buxton has been closed due to public health concerns.
 Testing done as a result of visible debris and the strong smell of fuel yielded results of petroleum hydrocarbons at levels greater than 65 times the actionable level.
-These contaminants and their threat to public and environmental health are the direct results of years of inaction and failure to complete contractual requirements by the US Army Corp of Engineers.
-The residents and visitors of Buxton, NC are demanding immediate action to remediate this situation and restore the beach in its entirety.
+Since that time, members of the Buxton community as well as local and state authorities have pushed for action to remediate and restore the area.

 The area of concern was used by the US Navy from 1956-1982 under what is known as a Special Use Permit (SUP).
 The terms of this SUP dictated that the area be restored to its original condition after use.
 In 1982, the Navy relinquished use of the property and the United States Coast Guard (USCG) adopted the area as Coast Guard Station Group Cape Hatteras.
 However, the USCG did not assume ownership or responsibility of several buildings and grounds, including those which are responsible for the current issues.
 The area falls into the category of a Formerly Used Defense Site (FUDS) – a designation that deems the US Army Corp of Engineers responsible for cleanup and restoration.